vpelss/JsTOTPAuthenticator/README.md

 - For Uint8Array concatination I used https://evanhahn.com/the-best-way-to-concatenate-uint8arrays/

 - after writing all my code based on rfc6238 I found out (during my unencryption pase) that modern broweses have window.crypto.subtle.sign("HMAC", cryptoKey, msg) , so now many lines of hand written code can be replaced in 3 lines.
 Ha on me!
+Well at least I learned a few things.

+# Unencrypting and Encrypting the Aegis json database